How Flint and ChatGPT Edu compare in safety, pricing, access, implementation, design, and more.

 Flint’s pricing is designed for K-12 schools, not enterprises.
 Flint is entirely free for up to 80 users at your school.
 See more details on our pricing tiers, here.

 All licenses to Flint include unlimited AI access for users.
-The AI model powering Flint is GPT-4o, the same model that powers ChatGPT.
+The AI model powering Flint is Anthropic’s Claude 3.5 Sonnet, which is the current state-of-the-art AI model.
+Claude 3.5 Sonnet has significantly stronger reasoning capabilities than any AI model currently available via ChatGPT.

 Additionally, Flint licenses have no minimum requirement on the number of seats.
 This means that you have the option to start with a small pilot group of students and teachers, and scale up over time as you see best fit.